peastman/statmech/source/phasetransitions.rst

 but also higher entropy.

 In the gas phase, the molecules are no longer packed together.
 They spread apart to fill whatever space is available to them.
 This means there are very few hydrogens bonds, so the energy is much higher.
-But because each molecules has so much more freedom of movement, the entropy is also much higher.
+But because each molecule has so much more freedom of movement, the entropy is also much higher.

 (This description is a bit of a simplification.
 For example, water actually has at least 15(!) different solid phases,